evansiroky/node-geo-tz/README.md

 ## Limitations

+### Performance

-This library is not intended to be used in the browser due to the large amount of files that are included to perform exact geographic lookups.
+This library relies on reading a large data file from disk to perform exact geographic lookups.
+Therefore, it is not intended to be used in the browser and may have issues with bundlers if they don't include the necessary file.

+### Accuracy of Output

+The underlying data is obtained from the [timezone-boudary-builder](https://github.com/evansiroky/timezone-boundary-builder) project.
+The data from that project is mostly sourced from OpenStreetMap which is editable by anyone.
+In most cases, the timezone boundaries follow officially observed boundaries, but often times some communities near timezone boundaries may follow whichever timekeeping method works best for them.

+The resulting timezone identifiers will represent the timekeeping method as is cataloged to the best of the knowledge of the maintainers of the timezone database.
+This could be wrong in the past (especially prior to 1970) and could change in the future should an area change the way they keep track of time.

+Any concerns about the correctness of results are encouraged to be submitted as issues using the [Incorrect Result Issue Template](https://github.com/evansiroky/node-geo-tz/issues/new?assignees=&labels=&projects=&template=incorrect-result.md&title=Incorrect%20Result%3A+).

 ## An Important Note About Maintenance

-Due to the ever-changing nature of timezone data, it is critical that you always use the latest version of this package.
-If you use old versions, there will be a few edge cases where the calculated time is wrong.
-If you use greenkeeper, please be sure to specify an exact target version so you will always get PR's for even patch-level releases.
+Due to the ever-changing nature of timezone data, it is critical that the latest version of this package is used.
+If older versions are used, there will be a few edge cases where the calculated time is wrong.